 The situation is increasingly worrisome to water managers because 70 to 80 percent of the state's freshwater supplies come from snowpack runoff.
-And time is running short on winter.
+And time is running short on the winter storm season.

 The city of Walla Walla, which depends on Mill Creek for its surface water, is in good shape to withstand a dry year, said Tom Purcell, operations supervisor for the city's Public Works Department.

-Low runoffs would also have little affect on College Place because it draws its water from deep basalt wells, said Robert Gordon, city engineer.
+Low runoffs would also have little effect on the city of College Place because it draws its water from deep basalt wells, said Robert Gordon, city engineer.
 A prolonged drought could affect the natural recharge pattern for those wells, but it would be a long-term issue.

-Overall, the winter is shaping up to be abnormally warm and dry, Pattee said.
+Overall, the current winter is shaping up to be abnormally warm and dry, Pattee said.